monk-io/docs/docs/publishing.md

 :::caution

-In order to ensure high quality of templates all contributions to MonkHub are considered on case-by-case basis and subject to review at any point.
+In order to ensure high quality of Kits all contributions to MonkHub are considered on case-by-case basis and subject to review at any point.

 :::

-## Maintaining Your Template
+## Maintaining Your Kit

-Once the initial setup has been completed and the repo is published to MonkHub the only thing left is to update the hosted template whenever you release a new version of your software or want to change the template itself.
+Once the initial setup has been completed and the repo is published to MonkHub the only thing left is to update the hosted Kit whenever you release a new version of your software or want to change the Kit itself.

 :::caution

 MonkHub will pull your changes whenever the default branch of your Git repo changes so anything committed or merged to `main` goes live within 10 minutes.
 For this reason we strongly advise to keep the write access limited to a small group of trusted people.
-Outside contributions to the template should be screened for potential bugs and security issues before merging them to the main branch.
+Outside contributions to the Kit should be screened for potential bugs and security issues before merging them to the main branch.

 :::

 ### Versioning Your Software

-Monk templates are immutable, meaning that any update to the existing template actually becomes another template under the hood.
-Users running a certain version of your template will keep running it until they decide to update their copy with `monk update` command.
-Even though this is the case, versioning your templates makes it easier for the end user to pick a specific version of it as a dependency and enables easy downgrades.
+Monk Kits are immutable, meaning that any update to the existing Kit actually becomes another Kit under the hood.
+Users running a certain version of your Kit will keep running it until they decide to update their copy with `monk update` command.
+Even though this is the case, versioning your Kits makes it easier for the end user to pick a specific version of it as a dependency and enables easy downgrades.

-MonkScript supports inheritance - it can be used to define multiple versions and variants of a template without much repetition.
+MonkScript supports inheritance - it can be used to define multiple versions and variants of a Kit without much repetition.
 Each new version of a `runnable` or `group` can refer to previous version using the `inherits` directive just override version specific fields incrementally.
 This pattern works well with the [Common section pattern](#common-section).

 Consider the following example: